-And don't forget to regularly check your data usage throughout the month.
+And don't forget to check your data usage throughout the month regularly.

-Most cell phone carriers offer real-time data usage tracking.
+The cheapest cell phone providers offer real-time data usage tracking.
 This allows you to keep an eye on how much data you've used.
 As well as how much you have left.
-By checking your data usage regularly you can make adjustments if necessary.
+By checking your data usage regularly, you can make adjustments if necessary.

 The best MVNOs offer flexible plans to work for you, so it's easy to amend your plan if your needs change.